epage/epage.github.io/blog/talks/2025-05-14-performance.md

 A naive implementation would also lose out on per-package profile overrides which can be essential for test time.

 All of this would be worse with Zig-style cross-crate on-demand compilation as that would happen earlier than MIR.
+But, it also means that we wouldn't need to use Cargo features as often to allow people to opt-out of unused code which would also have usability improvements.
+Imagine `windows-sys` without any features!

 Maybe if MIR-only rlibs everywhere is far enough out that maybe caching could pay off in the "short term" (even though its far out as well).